stom66/blender-dcltk-cannon-colliders/README.md

 This is a Blender plugin for exporting Rigidbodies to JSON as Cannon-compatible colliders.
 The results are exported to a JSON file that contains the data needed to create Trimesh colliders.

-It was written for use with the **Infinity Engine** in Decentraland - see the [Decentrally repository](https://github.com/decentraland-scenes/decentrally) for more information.
+It was written for use with the **Infinity Engine** in Decentraland - see the [Decentrally](https://github.com/decentraland-scenes/decentrally) repo for more information.

+An example of utilising the JSON files to create Cannon colliders in SDK7 can be found in the [dcl-cannon-colliders-example](https://github.com/stom66/dcl-cannon-colliders-example) repo.

 ### Features

 * Export Rigidbodies as cannon colliders
+* Supports Box, Sphere, and Mesh shapes

 Installation
 --